mfenner/mfenner.github.io/_posts/2012-12-13-a-call-for-scholarly-markdown.md

 course popular thanks to the ubiquitous Wikipedia, Markdown seems to have gained momentum among scholars.
-Markdown really focuses on writing content, many of the features of today’s word processors are just a distraction (e.g. fonts, line spacing or style sheets).
-Adding markup for document structure (e.g. title, authors or abstract) on the other hand is overly complicated with tools such as Microsft Word.
+Markdown really focuses on writing content, many of the features of today’s word processors are just a distraction (e.g. fonts, line spacing or style sheets).<!--more--> Adding markup for document structure (e.g. title, authors or abstract) on the other hand is overly complicated with tools such as Microsft Word.